- Book Review

 Idea № 6.
 Never waste your time on nonsense and useless people

-Cardone found a perfect balance between family and business, so that none of those suffer.
+Cardone found a perfect balance between family and business so that none of those suffering.
 One of the reasons for that to become possible is that his wife is a fellow-thinker, a companion and a partner.
-They do business together, they spend mornings with their kids, take them to school and proceed with their day.
+They do business together; they spend mornings with their kids, take them to school and proceed with their day.
 They manage to balance between personal life and business.
-They also have their business responsibilities perfectly distributed between each other.
+They also have their business responsibilities correctly distributed between each other.

-Cardone considers vacation to be pointless for the obsessed.
-Work is the best for them, but if they decide to take some rest it has to be the best.
+Cardone considers a vacation to be pointless for the obsessed.
+Work is the best for them, but if they decide to take some rest, it has to be the best.
 Instead of just spending some time away from work, maximize the amount of pleasure and impressions you can get.
 Book the best room at the best hotel.
-If you’re thinking whether you should go for “breakfast included”, you don’t even deserve a vacation.
+If you think whether you should go for “breakfast included,” you don’t even deserve a vacation.

 Idea № 7.
 Avoiding risk, you avoid big money

 Cardone reveals that the only way to avoid risk is to take one.
 To gain, you have to spend.
 Invest in your business to make it prosper and remember: comfort is the biggest threat to a businessman.

 To leave your comfort zone start by changing the place of living.
 You can become a big fish in a small pond, but it’s a dead-end of comfort and decline.
 Always expand your limits and opportunities.

 Cardone regularly changes places of living.
 His very first time was not the best as he remembers it.
 He moved to Houston, where his brother and sister lived.
 He felt every bit of support they provided him with but something was off, and he moved to California.
 That was where he finally unleashed his potential.
 It turned out to be of critical importance to place yourself in an unknown, new environment that would challenge you to use everything you have.
 That’s what keeps you on the go and prevents you from stagnation.